Learn-Write-Repeat/UI-UX/UIUX-2/1.Introduction_to_User_Experience_(UX)_Design/1g_The_Scope_of_User_Experience(UX)/1g_The_Scope_of_User_Experience(UX).md

     - **Effective Communication** – It entails exchanging emails, meetings, presentations, and design software with your coworkers.
 Because UX design is such a collaborative field, being able to communicate with your teammates both digitally and face-to-face is crucial.
 You must be a good listener, receptive to feedback, and articulate your thoughts.
     - **Visual Design** – It focuses on the appearance of the product or technology.
 To communicate the connection between a product's functionality and its appearance to users, you need to understand the foundations of visual design as a UX designer.

-- ### Also, What kind of UX job role could you be?  —
+- ### Also, What kind of UX job role could you be in?  —
     - **A Specialist** – A specialist becomes an expert in one type of UX design, such as interaction, visual, or motion design.
 UX specialists are more common in large companies with a large number of designers, such as Google.
 The following are some of the advantages of becoming a specialist:
         - Concentrating on one type of design that you prefer over others.
         - Developing a thorough understanding of a single design type.